edgarfinn/Redux-Basic-Reference/README.md

   book: {title: 'Harry Potter'}
 }
 ```
-The action object, returned by the action creator is passed through all reducers.
+The action object, returned by the action creator is passed through all reducers, which update the state according to the nature and contents of the action.

+#### Action data flow:

+- 1) User event triggers an action creator function, possibly also passing info about the data / item on which the event occurred (ie the book being selected).

+- 2) The action creator will produce an action object, containing a ```type``` key, describing the purpose of the action, and possibly a ```payload``` key, which would be used to provide further context of the action (again, such as the book being selected).

+- 3) The action is automatically sent to all reducers, which either respond to the action with an updated state object, or ignore the action, returning the current state, un-mutated.

+- 4) All reducers process the action, and return a new state, assembled from all reducers.
+The new state then notifies containers of any changes.

+- 5) Any containers with updated state then re-render, adapting to the new state.

 Using a switch statement, you can determine the state that is returned, based on the type of any action it is passed.

 ```js